 -

-Stands taller (30 – 42″ High) than a desktop fan, circulating air higher for better room circulation, such as higher than your bed height.
+It stands taller (30 – 42″ high) than a desktop fan, circulating air higher for better room circulation, such as higher than the height of your bed.

-Creates a cross breeze: Oscillating fans can also create a cross breeze across an entire room, which can help sleep.
-A cross breeze helps to circulate the air around the room and across your body, which can help you to cool down and fall asleep more easily.
+- Creates a cross breeze: Oscillating fans can also create a cross breeze across an entire room, which can help you sleep.
+A cross breeze circulates the air around the room and across your body, allowing you to cool down and fall asleep more easily.

-Adjustable Settings: Oscillating fans are typically adjustable; keep them in an “oscillating position” – or set them to blow air directly in one desired direction.
+- Adjustable Settings: Oscillating fans are typically adjustable.
+You can keep them in an “oscillating position” or set them to blow air directly in one desired direction.
 This makes them a more versatile option for cooling different areas of your home.

 -